SimonLupart/disco-conv-splade/README.md

 ### (Optional) You can indexing the TopiOCQA collection with SPLADE yourself

-You can build a SPLADE index over the TOPIOCQA passage collection.
+You can build a SPLADE index over the TopiOCQA passage collection:

 ```bash
 export SPLADE_CONFIG_NAME="disco_topiocqa_mistral_llama.yaml"